evelynsv/edge-technical-test/README.md

 We can increase the number according to the necessity of the code.

-In order to avoid the NumberFormatException in the FastestComparator.compare method when trying to parse the String value coming to the CustomNumberEntity, I could use a library, named commons-lang3 to check if the value is parsable like below:
+In order to avoid the NumberFormatException in the FastestComparator.compare method when trying to parse the String value coming to the CustomNumberEntity, I could use a library to check if the value is parsable like below:

                 return list.parallelStream()
                 .filter(entity -> NumberUtils.isParsable(entity.getNumber()))
                 .map(entity -> fastestComparator.compare(valueToFind, entity))
                 .anyMatch(value -> value == 0);

- Although, I decided to not use a library and just use a try/catch to capture the exceptional cases that are not parsable like, null, negative, or not digit values.
+ However, I avoided using a Library or implementing some method to make the validations because this is not the main of the test, so I decided to just use a try/catch to capture the exceptional cases that are not parsable like, null, negative, or not digit values.